govindarajigokul/newtholkudi/docs/footer-implementation.md

 ### Desktop (≥768px)
 - 4-column layout using Bootstrap grid
+- Logo vertically and horizontally centered in column 1
-- Left-aligned content in columns 1-3
+- Left-aligned content in columns 2-3
-- Right-aligned content in column 4
+- Left-aligned content in column 4 with social icons
-- Social icons aligned left in column 4
+- All columns vertically aligned

 ### Mobile (<768px)
 - Single column layout